STMicroelectronics/STM32CubeF0/README.md

 In this FW Package, the module **Middlewares/ST/STemWin** is not directly accessible.
 It must be downloaded from a ST server.
 The URL is available in a readme.txt file inside the module.

+## Release note

+Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeF0/blob/master/Release_Notes.html).

 ## Boards available
   * STM32F0
     * [32F0308DISCOVERY](https://www.st.com/en/evaluation-tools/32f0308discovery.html)